Rahul-Raman-R/chatbot_covid_bot/README.md

 ```sh
   conda install --file requirements.txt
    ```
+Or else you can manually install the packages in requirements.txt

 4. Running the project on local server
 * Open the sypder notebook
 * Create a new project and add the cloned repository